-As part of the consultation process for the updated list of investment projects along the RFC North Sea - Baltic, the list of projects was submitted to the Railway Advisory Group (RAG) for feedback.
-In response, RAG provided a series of comments reflecting the operational priorities and concerns of the rail freight sector.
+The RAG provided a series of comments reflecting the operational priorities and concerns of the rail freight sector.
 Overall, RAG emphasized the need for greater clarity on the specific infrastructure parameters that each project aims to improve and stressed the importance of aligning investments with actual market and operational needs.